-Aerosols, barbecues, batteries in bin blaze warning
+Aerosols, barbecues, batteries bring risk of bin blaze

 Gadget users are being urged “don’t bin that battery” and to take other steps to avoid the risk of setting off a blaze in their rubbish bin that could endanger their home and family.